BrunoWouters/homeassistantipadhangfix/README.md

 When using an iPad as a Home Assistant dashboard it sometimes get's stuck on a white screen with the Home Assistant logo.
 A refresh can fix this but requires a manual interaction.

-## Workarround
+## Workaround
-As a temporary workarround I created a solution that refreshes the page when it Home Assistant stops responding.
+As a temporary workaround I created a solution that refreshes the page when it Home Assistant stops responding.
 The solution loads Home Assistant in an iframe and refreshes the iframe when it has not received any messages for x seconds.
 In Home Assistant itself a javascript file is loaded to send the messages to the iframe.